react-bootstrap-table/react-bootstrap-table2/docs/basic-row-expand.md

 ### Expand Column
 `react-bootstrap-table2` default doesn't render a additional indicator column, just like row selection.
 But if you want it, you can enable it via [`expandRow.showExpandColumn`](./row-expand-props.html#expandrowshowexpandcolumn-bool)

-In addition, we allow you to custom the expand columns:
+In addition, we allow you to custom the expand columns in following ways:

 * For header cell: [`expandRow.expandHeaderColumnRenderer`](row-expand-props.html#expandrowexpandheadercolumnrenderer-function)
 * For normal cell: [`expandRow.expandColumnRenderer`](./row-expand-props.html#expandrowexpandcolumnrenderer-function)

+You can render expand column at the right side of table via [`expandRow.expandColumnPosition`](./row-expand-props.html#expandrowexpandcolumnposition-string).

 ## Event Listening